 I am a unicorn.

 No, I don’t mean I have suddenly grown a magical horn from my forehead.
 I mean that I am a unicorn in the realm of business.
 To some of the vendors I work with, my needs make me their ideal customer — a unicorn, as I like to say.
 Finding your unicorn is hard, no matter what industry you’re in.
-But I’ve learned there are some strategies business owners can implement to attract your perfect customers, and they’re a lot like the
+But I’ve learned there are some strategies business owners can implement to attract your perfect customers, and they’re a lot like the rules of dating.

 Don’t Propose on the First Date

 Since redoing my website, I’ve had a few people ask for my advice on redoing their own company websites.
 The first thing I do is ask them what they want the website to do.
 Their response is never reassuring.

 “I want my website to bring people to my business,” they’ll tell me.
 I’ve said it before and I’ll say it again: This is not what your website is for.
 The primary function of a website is to give your business some degree of credibility.
 Prospective clients will look you up online, and if they don’t find an attractive, trustworthy website, they’ll assume you’re a scam and bail.
 Even if they do like your website, you can’t expect much more if you don’t do the work.
 Assuming your website will automatically turn prospects into customers is like proposing to someone on your first date and thinking you’re not going to get a drink tossed in your face.

 Stop Looking for a Silver Bullet